eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 The sleight of hand that I used in this post was to emphasize the outcomes at the ballot level.
 I conveniently left out an axiom that any true Condorcetist would absolutely mandate: that voters should be able to rank all candidates if they want to.
 If that is ultimately important, then a "Generalized Condorcet Method" violates the innate spirit of the Condorcet ideal.

-Here's what is absolutely true: Because no Condorcet method asks voters to directly vote in every possible head-to-head matchup, we cannot assume that any ranked method can perfectly capture the Condorcet winner in all cases, because you simply cannot assume all voters have and will express a full complete preferences over all candidates, so long as you do not force voters to completely rank all candidates without ties.
+Here's what is absolutely true: Because no Condorcet method asks voters to directly vote in every possible head-to-head matchup, we cannot assume that any ranked method can perfectly capture the Condorcet winner in all cases, because you simply cannot assume all voters have and will express full, complete preferences over all candidates, so long as you do not force voters to completely rank all candidates without ties.
 And if you *do* force a full ranking, then you will bottleneck turnout and get a bunch of noise from voters with no genuine opinion who are just guessing.

 In reality, Approval voting is, in my opinion, "Condorcet-lite".
 It's not a Condorcet method *proper*, but I would absolutely say a "generalized" Condorcet method is an appropriate name.
 Condorcetists simplify messy incomplete preferences to a transitive ranking, with abstention allowed, to make determining a (possible) Condorcet winner tractable and practical.